Space-time as a structured relativistic continuum: General structure of Lagrangians and their field equations

+As usual, the weak conservation laws following from the general covariance have the form $(D/Dx^{k})t^{k}{}_{l}=0$.
 They are improper, because on realistic motions $t$ becomes a curl \cite{31}.
 Any one-parameter subgroup of ${\rm Diff}(M)$, i.e., any vector field $u$ on $M$, gives rise to some improper conservation law.
 The family of all such conservation laws implies continuity equation (\ref{2.44}) for self-interaction currents; nevertheless, (\ref{2.44}) is not a weak conservation law in the literal sense.
 This is a characteristic feature of any generally-covariant theory whose dynamical variables include vector fields.
 Indeed, invariance of $\mathcal{L}$ under the one-parameter group of a vector field $u$: $M \rightarrow TM$ leads to the following identity:

 In principle, this equation belongs to the class of improper conservation laws.
 However, after deriving (\ref{2.58}) we can ``forget'' its ``improper'' character and substitute under the divergence operator the quantities $u^{b}=\phi^{b}{}_{A}$.
-The resulting laws are exactly the continuity equations
+The resulting laws are exactly the continuity equations $j^{a}{}_{A,a}=j^{a}{}_{A;a}=0$.
+Roughly speaking, the conservation law of $j_{A}$ is a consequence of the invariance of $\mathcal{L}$ under the one-parameter group generated by $\phi_{A}$ ($\Gamma[\phi]$-parallel transports in $J(\pi)$ along the direction of $\phi_{A}$).